-- a) Professional judgement new requirements and application material on the role of professional judgement. - b) Independence new requirements and application material on disclosures relating to the practitioner's independence. - c) Engagement acceptance and continuance considerations new requirements and application material addressing conditions for engagement acceptance and continuance. - d) Use of a practitioner's expert new requirements and application material to address the use of the work of a practitioner's expert, including the practitioner's responsibilities when using the work of an expert. - e) Agreed-upon procedures report restrictions clarification that use of the agreed-upon procedures report is restricted to intended users identified in the agreed-upon procedures report. - f) ASRS 4400 also addresses non-financial subject matters and includes new definitions, requirements and application material on written representations, recommendations arising from the performance of agreed-upon procedures engagements, and documentation.
+- a) Professional judgement new requirements and application material on the role of professional judgement. - b) Independence new requirements and application material on disclosures relating to the practitioner's independence. - c) Engagement acceptance and continuance considerations new requirements and application material addressing conditions for engagement acceptance and continuance. - d) Use of a practitioner's expert new requirements and application material to address the use of the work of a practitioner's expert, including the practitioner's responsibilities when using the work of an expert. - e) Agreed-upon procedures report restrictions clarification that use of the agreed-upon procedures report is restricted to intended users identified in the agreed-upon procedures report.

+Standard on Related Services ASRS 4400 Agreed-Upon Procedures Engagements f) ASRS 4400 also addresses non-financial subject matters and includes new definitions, requirements and application material on written representations, recommendations arising from the performance of agreed-upon procedures engagements, and documentation.